fanatid/yarn-lock-cleaner/README.md

 If you checked yarn file sometimes, you can see packages with same name, but with different versions.

-This is because this package is dependency in other packages.
+This is because this package is dependency in different packages.

 And all is ok, when dependecies are: `package@^1.0.0` & `package@^2.0.0`.

-But what if dependencies will be `package@^1.2.3` & `package@^1.2.4` (and second will be installed after first?).
+But what if dependencies will be `package@^1.2.3` & `package@^1.2.4` and package with dependency `^1.2.4` will be installed after first?.

 You can see something like this: